thautwarm/MLStyle.jl/docs/benchmark.md

 In terms of data shape validation, MLStyle can be strictly faster than carefully optimized handwritten code.

-All of the scripts for the benchmark are provided in the directory: [Matrix-Benchmark](https://github.com/thautwarm/MLStyle.jl/blob/master/matrix-benchmark).
+All of the scripts for the benchmarks are provided in the directory: [Matrix-Benchmark](https://github.com/thautwarm/MLStyle.jl/blob/master/matrix-benchmark).

 To run these cross-implementation benchmarks, some extra Julia packages should be installed: